alexverner/ser322-final-project/README.md

 # ser322-final-project

 ## Overview
-This web application was developed for the ASU SER 322 Final Project.
+This web application was developed for the ASU SER 322 Summer 2018 Final Project.
 It uses PHP to serve a MySQL database with a soccer tournament as the domain.
 A sample database is provided that models the 2018 FIFA World Cup.

 #### Team Members:
 * Trevor Davis